Shaccko/LoRaLoader/README.md

 # LoRaLoader
-Downloading firmware over-the-air via LoRa
+Downloading firmware over-the-air via LoRa.

 This project is once again built on top of the Bare Metal Programming Guide for STM32 ARM MCUs (https://github.com/cpq/bare-metal-programming-guide)